joonarafael/unsecure-software/docs/security_issues.md

 ### How to perform an attack against the unsecure system yourself

 While inspecting the [next issue](./security_issues.md#issue-3---a03-injection "Issue 3 - A03 Injection"), you can clearly see that the passwords are stored in plaintext.
-If you manage to retrieve other user's information, you can see their passwords as well!
+If you manage to retrieve other user's information, you can see their password as well!

 ### Example